Sensex, Nifty slide for 4th day; IT, banking shares drop | Business

 ''Markets remained volatile on the weekly expiry day and settled with a marginal cut.
 After the initial uptick, the benchmark drifted lower and traded with a negative bias for most of the session.
 However, a rebound in select index majors in the final hour trimmed some losses.
 Besides global headwinds, domestic cues are also portraying a mixed picture,'' said Ajit Mishra, VP - Research, Religare Broking Ltd.

-In the broader market, the BSE smallcap gauge declined 0.56 percent, while the midcap dipped 0.40 percent.
+In the broader market, the BSE smallcap gauge declined 0.56 per cent, while midcap dipped 0.40 per cent.

 Equity markets in Europe were trading lower during mid-session deals.
 The US markets had ended lower on Wednesday.

-Meanwhile, the international oil benchmark Brent crude declined 1.97 percent to USD 97.61 per barrel.
+Meanwhile, international oil benchmark Brent crude declined 1.97 per cent to USD 97.61 per barrel.

-Foreign institutional investors remained net sellers in the capital market on Wednesday, offloading shares worth Rs 2,839.52 crore, as per exchange data.
+Foreign institutional investors turned net buyers in the capital market on Thursday, buying shares worth Rs 309.06 crore on net basis, as per exchange data.
+The rupee, however, slid to all-time low of 79.99 against the US dollar due to concerns over inflation and possible rate hikes by central banks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)